lspvic/jupyter_tensorboard/README.rst

 .. image:: https://github.com/lspvic/jupyter_tensorboard/raw/master/docs/_static/tensorboard_button.png

-- In notebook tree view, click the ``tensorbaord`` menu in ``new`` and a new tensorbaord instance is started with current directory as logdir.
+- In notebook tree view, click the ``tensorboard`` menu in ``new`` and a new tensorboard instance is started with current directory as logdir.

 .. image:: https://github.com/lspvic/jupyter_tensorboard/raw/master/docs/_static/tensorboard_menu.png